 Many companies and associations are judged by how they respond to their Code of Ethics.
 Accounting firms, legal firms, realty and other services like veterinarians ask their members to subscribe to their membership and code of ethics/conduct.
-Public using a members services are invited to lodge complaints where they believe the service provider has failed in their duty of care.
+The public using a member’s services are invited to lodge complaints where they believe the service provider has failed in their duty of care.
 But not the case with the NRHA.

 NRHA Professionals Card Application & Code of Ethics States: